Funding and Financial Aid

 MIP Funded Opportunities

 Ford Dorsey and FSI Fellowships are offered to a limited number of incoming students based on merit and specific eligibility requirements.
-Fellowships can provide a stipend, full or partial tuition, and a health insurance subsidy.
+Fellowships may consist of full or partial tuition, a stipend, and a health insurance subsidy.
 You will be automatically considered for these fellowships upon checking the “Fellowship/Assistantship Interest” box on the online application.
 No separate application is needed.

 MIP is able to hire a small number of second-year students as Teaching Assistants to support core courses, depending on programmatic needs.
 Additionally, some second-year students may be hired as Research Assistants to work with FSI or other faculty.
 The number of teaching and research assistantships vary year-to-year and are dependent upon curricular needs and availability of funding.